storlak/Python-Libraries-Studied/# Python Libraries.md

 - To import: import csv
 - pip install: already included in Python
 - [CSV Modul](https://docs.python.org/3/library/csv.html)
-- csv functions that i've used:
+- 🔻csv functions that i've used:
     - csv.reader(): is used to read from a CSV file row by row.
     - csv.writer(): is used to write to a CSV file row by row.
     - csv.DictReader() and csv.DictWriter(): are used when the CSV file has a header, allowing you to access data by column names.
     - writerow() and writerows(): are used to write rows to a CSV file.
     - writeheader(): is used to write the header row to a CSV file when using DictWriter.

+### Datetime Module